 Following intense scrutiny this month from the Independent Inquiry into Child Sexual Abuse (IICSA), an Oxford theologian has argued that the Church of England is no longer competent to run its own safeguarding.

-The Very Revd Prof Martyn Percy, Dean of Christ Church Cathedral, has set out his argument in an article published on the website of Modern Church, a society promoting liberal Christianity, of which he is a Vice President.
+The Very Revd Prof Martyn Percy, Dean of Christ Church, has set out his argument in an article published on the website of Modern Church, a society promoting liberal Christianity, of which he is a Vice President.

 In the essay, called Cricket, Elephants, Armies and other Analogies: The Church of England after IICSA, Prof Percy says: